 Typically, the charges $x_i$ are rational numbers and do not all have the same sign, so that a particular candidate $U(1)_X$ can leave a quite distinctive pattern of mass splittings on the squark and slepton spectrum.
 As long as the charges are family-independent, the squarks and sleptons with the same electroweak quantum numbers remain degenerate, maintaining the natural suppression of flavor-mixing effects.

 The additional gauge symmetry $U(1)_X$ in the above discussion can stand alone, or may perhaps be embedded in a larger non-Abelian gauge group.
 If the gauge group for the underlying theory at the Planck scale contains more than one new $U(1)$ factor, then each can make a contribution like eq.~(\ref{dxtermcorrections}).
-Additional $U(1)$ gauge groups are quite common in superstring models, suggesting optimism about the existence of corresponding $D$-term corrections.
+Additional $U(1)$ gauge group factors are quite common in superstring models, and in the GUT groups $SO(10)$ and $E_6$, suggesting optimism about the existence of corresponding $D$-term corrections.
 Once one merely assumes the existence of additional $U(1)$ gauge groups at very high energies, it is unnatural to assume that such $D$-term contributions to the MSSM scalar masses should vanish, unless there is an exact symmetry that enforces $m_+^2 = m_-^2$.
 The only question is whether or not the magnitude of the $D$-term contributions is significant compared to the usual minimal supergravity and RG contributions.
-So efforts to understand the sparticle spectrum of the MSSM may need to take into account the possibility of $D$-terms from additional gauge groups.
+Therefore, efforts to understand the sparticle spectrum of the MSSM may need to take into account the possibility of $D$-terms from additional gauge groups.